apache/hudi/website/docs/quick-start-guide.md

 when not matched then insert *
 ;

--- source table using parquet for testing merging into partitioned table create table merge_source2 (id int, name string, flag string, dt string, hh string) using parquet;
-insert into merge_source2 values (1, "new_a1", 'update', '2021-12-09', '10'), (2, "new_a2", 'delete', '2021-12-09', '11'), (3, "new_a3", 'insert', '2021-12-09', '12');

-merge into hudi_cow_pt_tbl as target using ( select id, name, '1000' as ts, flag, dt, hh from merge_source2 ) source on target.id = source.id
-when matched and flag != 'delete' then update set id = source.id, name = source.name, ts = source.ts, dt = source.dt, hh = source.hh
-when matched and flag = 'delete' then delete when not matched then insert (id, name, ts, dt, hh) values(source.id, source.name, source.ts, source.dt, source.hh) ;

 ```

 :::note
-For a Primary keyed Hudi table, the join condition in `Merge Into` is expected to contain the primary keys of the table.
+For a Hudi table with user defined primary keys, the join condition in `Merge Into` is expected to contain the primary keys of the table.
-For a Keyless table, the join condition in MIT can be on any arbitrary data columns.
+For a Hudi table with Hudi generated primary keys, the join condition in MIT can be on any arbitrary data columns.
 :::